Maria-Maltseva/info.erp.net/features/crm/presales-new-text.md

 This information may be collected and entered later.
 ERP.net is based on the “fast input, minimal friction” logic.

+[!Tip]
-*Hint: Leads often come in bulk from external lists, therefore ERP.net allows for bulk import.
+Leads often come in bulk from external lists, therefore ERP.net allows for bulk import.
 Users are free to define what data will be imported without having to comply with a rigidly defined and inconvenient template.*

 Once a Lead is created, the sales team needs to determine if the lead is worth pursuing.
 They would strive to find out if a lead aligns with the target market of the organization.